 The name ‘Feasta’, meaning ‘henceforth’ or ‘in the future’ in Irish, is closely associated with a early 18th-century Irish poem that expresses profound grief over the deforestration, biodiversity loss and mistreatment of the vulnerable that marked the colonialist period.
 The poem ends with a strongly-expressed desire for restoration and preservation, including the restoration and preservation of community bonds.

-A more detailed discussion of the word ‘Feasta’ and the historic role of forests in Irish culture, along with the text of the poem, can be read here.
+You can find a more detailed discussion of the word ‘Feasta’ and the historic role of forests in Irish culture, along with the text of the poem, here.

 The organisation Feasta was launched in Dublin in October 1998.
 The position Feasta has adopted is that many of the world’s problems are caused not by bad people but by dysfunctional systems and it sees its purpose as helping to design better systems.
 For example, the economic system demands continual growth if it is not to collapse into a catastrophic depression, and this leaves politicians with little alternative but to pursue short-term economic growth more-or-less regardless of the damage that that pursuit might be doing to longer-term environmental and social sustainability.